Pinafore/qanta-codalab/README.md

 system outputs an answer guess (a Wikipedia entity) and a binary decision whether to buzz or not.

-We provide two methods for interacting with the docker container—**Batch container** and **HTTP service container**.
+We provide the reference http method for interacting with the docker container as well as a batch mode for convenience.
 In the batch mode, the container is run for a given input file that consists of multiple questions, one question per line.
 The container produces an output file that consists of answers to each of the given questions.
 The HTTP service container starts a background service that processes POST requests (submitted for example using a Curl